 - Mastoid fontanelle: This fontanelle lies between the parietal, occipital, and temporal bones and also closes soon after birth.

 Normal synostosis of the sutural bones (sutures) occurs once in adulthood.
-There is a form of pathologic, premature synostosis seen in infants called craniosynostosis.
+Craniosynostosis is a form of pathologic, premature synostosis seen in infants.

 The Neurocranium Bones

-The skull bones, also called the cranial bones, form the cranial cavity, which encloses and protects the brain.
+The skull bones, which are also called the cranial bones, form the cranial cavity, which encloses and protects the brain.
 These 8 bones include:

 - Frontal bone